Have you ever wondered why you can listen to a melody you’ve never heard before and somehow it just makes sense?

 Click on any figure to hear how it sounds in melodies across centuries, genres, and styles.

-So what do you do with a vocabulary you’ve been speaking your whole life without knowing it?
-Start using it, of course!
+So what do you do with a vocabulary you've been speaking (singing) your whole life without even knowing it?
+Use it, of course!
 Here are just three ways.

 [1] Get stuck less often.

-How often do you start off with a killer first idea, but then … crickets.
+How often do you start off with a great first idea, but then … crickets.

-If you’re like me, you just start chipping away like a golfer caught in a sand trap, trying to find a way to whack your way back onto the green?
-Problem is, we automatically resort to our favorite three or four go-to patterns.
-But they don’t always work.
-Do they?
+If you’re like me, you just start chipping away like a bad golfer caught in a sand trap, trying to whack your way back onto the green.
+Problem is, we automatically resort to our favorite two or three go-to moves—solutions that rarely lead to break throughs; and even when they do, they rarely actually POP!

 Enter the vocabulary of melody.

-Creators have long known that restriction can be a powerful tool to break through writers’ block.
-My upcoming course in melody writing will show dozens of such restrictions.
-Today, I’ll focus on figure shape.
+Creators have long known that restriction can be a powerful tool to smash through writers’ block.
+We can restrict any aspect of melody: harmony, register, flow, etc. Today, I’ll focus on the shape of each figure.

 [2] Make a dull (or too-predictable) melody more interesting.